teambikenetic/www.teambikenetic.com/README.md

 ##### 2023

 - BikenetiCX will be on October 29th at [Loudon County Fair Grounds](https://loudouncountyfair.com/) in Leesburg, VA.
+[Registration is open!](https://www.bikereg.com/61957)

 ##### Past events